-North Highs Pool’s Future in Question but a Former ‘Otter’ is Trying to Save It
+Future of North High’s Pool in Question but Former ‘Otter’ is Trying to Save It

 If the pool were to go away the club would be forced to find a new home, which she worries will be more expensive.

-“This community is minorities, it’s low income level, it’s single parents, single moms, single dads, children who have to raise their brothers and sisters who may not have that experience, or maybe they’re like 'I want to play basketball but I want to do swimming' but they can only afford one” said Weinheimer.
+“This community is minorities, it’s low income level, it’s single parents, single moms, single dads, children who have to raise their brothers and sisters who may not have that experience, or maybe they’re like 'I want to play basketball but I want to do swimming' but they can only afford one,” said Weinheimer.

 Weinheimer has started an online petition to save the pool which has gotten 1,500 signatures.
 She says the program makes it a point to take everyone who wants to join.

-“The North Side Otters, there are no tryouts, it gives everybody the opportunity to learn how to swim at a cheap rate” she said.
+“The North Side Otters, there are no tryouts, it gives everybody the opportunity to learn how to swim at a cheap rate,” she said.

 However, the $200,000 a year operating cost of the pool is causing stress on the school district.
 Paid from the general fund. it's taking up money which could be used for staff salaries.

-“K12 education isn't really funded at a level that we can sustain any longer” said Chief Operations Officer Bill Good.
+“K-12 education isn't really funded at a level that we can sustain any longer,” said Chief Operations Officer Bill Good.

 DMPS says usage doesn't match up to those costs.
 There were only three students on the girls swim team last year, the boys compete with Hoover High School, and only 31 students took P.E. swim class.

-“The big idea is to be able to use that space for more kids, and create more opportunities for our North High family” said Good.
+“The big idea is to be able to use that space for more kids, and create more opportunities for our North High family,” said Good.

 DMPS is tossing around the idea of turning it into an auxiliary gym with room for dance, ROTC, and indoor practice for several sports.